 Minimal Criterion Coevolution: A New Approach to Open-Ended Search.

 In: Proceedings of the Genetic and Evolutionary Computation Conference (GECCO 2017).
-Berlin, Germany: ACM (8 pages).
+New York, NY: ACM (8 pages).

 Recent studies have emphasized the merits of search processes that lack overarching objectives, instead promoting divergence by rewarding behavioral novelty.
 While this less objective search paradigm is more open-ended and divergent, it still differs significantly from nature’s mechanism of divergence.
 Rather than measuring novelty explicitly, nature is guided by a single, fundamental constraint: survive long enough to reproduce.
 Surprisingly, this simple constraint produces both complexity and diversity in a continual process unparalleled by any algorithm to date.
 Inspired by the relative simplicity of open-endedness in nature in comparison to recent non-objective algorithms, this paper investigates the extent to which interactions between two coevolving populations, both subject to their own constraint, or minimal criterion, can produce results that are both functional and diverse even without any behavior characterization or novelty archive.
 To test this new approach, a novel maze navigation domain is introduced wherein evolved agents must learn to navigate mazes whose structures are simultaneously coevolving and increasing in complexity.
 The result is a broad range of maze topologies and successful agent trajectories in a single run, thereby suggesting the viability of minimal criterion coevolution as a new approach to non-objective search and a step towards genuinely open-ended algorithms.